mikkilyv/hello-world/README.md

 just to begin with another repo

 Hi...
-I have working on docker and trying to explore it.
+I am working on docker and trying to explore it.